TABLE OF CONTENTS

 THE MAT (CHEMISTRY) PROGRAM

-- All of the general MAT requirements determined by the Graduate School of Education
+- All of the general MAT requirements determined by the Department of Teaching, Learning

 - A minimum of 12 credits of graduate level chemistry courses.